 What is a round toilet bowl?

-Round toilet seats are a type of toilet that has an average sitting area length of 16 inches or less, plus an additional 12 inches from the wall for rough-in.
+Round toilet seats are a type of toilet with an average sitting area length of 16 inches or less, plus an additional 12 inches from the wall for rough-in.

 Benefits of round toilets

-Round toilets are often said to be more luxurious because they are shorter than an elongated toilet, which provides a closer experience to sitting on the commode in your own home.
+Round toilets are often said to be more luxurious because they are shorter than an elongated toilet, providing a closer experience to sitting on the commode in your home.
 Some consumers believe that the round shape also aids in limiting splashing while flushing.

 Another benefit is that they take up less space than an elongated toilet which is great for small bathrooms.